fgoettel/knxproj/CONTRIBUTING.rst

    Now you can make your changes locally.

-5. When you're done making changes, check that your changes pass flake8 and the tests::
+5. When you're done making changes, check that your changes pass linting and the tests::

-    $ flake8 knxproj tests
+    $ make lint
-    $ python setup.py test or pytest
+    $ make test

-   To get flake8 just pip install it into your virtualenv.
+    Assuming you did a `pipenv install --dev`.

 6. Commit your changes and push your branch to GitHub::